uditalias/injex/website/docs/env-plugin.md

 ### `environments`

-An object contains the evironments and their variables.
+An object contains the environments and their variables.

 For example: